bbauska/JS-svg/README.md

 use Perlin noise in our sketches.
 SVG also implements Perlin noise inside its feTurbulence filter primitive, so what's the difference?

-Well, with the Noise module, we can extract and play with noise *data*, using its values to shape our vectors.
-With feTurbulence on the other hand, we have a filter primitive that renders noise data directly, in *pixel* form.
-This doesn't give us access to the underlying noise data, but what we can do is easily alter the visual output by tweaking its attributes and then feed it into other filter primitives.
+Well, with the Noise module, we can extract and play with noise <i>data</i>, using its values to shape our vectors.
+With feTurbulence on the other hand, we have a filter primitive that renders noise data directly, in
+<i>pixel</i> form.
+This doesn't give us access to the underlying noise data,
+but what we can do is easily alter the visual output by tweaking its attributes and then feed it into other filter primitives.
 The feTurbulence attributes are as follows: